lchski/ecustom.ca/content/articles/a-new-website.md

 Expect a coming post detailing the technology powering the website, as well as a more detailed history of ecustom.ca throughout the past few years.

 With all that said, welcome to my new home!
-Feel free to send me comments and feedback through my [contact page](/contact/ "Contact Me").
+Feel free to send me comments and feedback through [Twitter](https://twitter.com/lchski).
 Cheers!